 Stock market today: Asian shares mostly decline ahead of Federal Reserve’s Powell speech

-TOKYO (AP) — Asian shares mostly fell Friday, discouraged by a Wall Street slump that followed a blowout profit report from Nvidia and mixed reports on the U.S. economy.
+TOKYO (AP) — Asian shares mostly fell Friday, discouraged by a Wall Street slump that followed a blowout profit report from Nvidia and mixed reports on the United States economy.

 Tokyo inflation eased to 2.9% in August from the previous year, largely because of lower energy prices, according to government data.
 The consumer price index, excluding fresh food prices, rose 2.8% from the previous year, the gains easing for the first time in two months.

-High on regional investors’ minds is the speech by U.S. Federal Reserve Chairman Jerome Powell, scheduled for later in the day.
-He’ll be speaking at an event in Jackson Hole, Wyoming, that has been the site of major policy announcements in the past by the Fed.
+High on regional investors’ minds is the speech by U.S. Federal Reserve Chair Jerome Powell, scheduled for later in the day.
+He’ll be speaking at an event in Jackson Hole, Wyoming, that has been the site of major policy announcements by the Fed.

-The Dow Jones Industrial Average dropped 373 points, or 1.1%, and the Nasdaq composite tumbled 1.9%.
+The Dow Jones Industrial Average dropped 1.1% and the Nasdaq composite tumbled 1.9%.

 Stocks sank as Treasury yields stabilized following their tumble a day earlier.
 High yields in the bond market have been upping the pressure because they make investors less willing to pay high prices for stocks and other risky investments.
-They may be set to go even higher, depending on what the head of the Federal Reserve says in a speech.
+They may be set to go even higher, depending on what the head of the Federal Reserve says.

 The yield on the 10-year Treasury rose to 4.23% from 4.20% late Wednesday.
 It fell there from 4.33% a day before, close to its highest level since 2007.